On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Intrinsic Differences between Push-Only, Pull-Only, and Push-Pull

-For \pushonly and \pullonly optimization algorithms, the additional error term $\epsilon$ is carefully designed to be either zero or to decay exponentially fast.
-This design ensures that the trajectories of the local decision variables closely track those of centralized SGD.
-When the error is sufficiently small, the linear speedup result naturally follows from the same analytical framework used for centralized SGD.
-Below, we provide a brief example illustrating how to derive the formulation in~\eqref{eq:coordinate}. \begin{example}[\sc { Push-Diging~\cite{Nedic2017pushdiging}}]The Push-Diging algorithm iterates as follows:
+For \pushonly\ and \pullonly\ algorithms, the residual $\epsilon^{(t)}$ is either exactly zero or decays exponentially to zero.
+This ensures that the trajectory of the weighted average of local iterates closely tracks that of centralized SGD.
+Once the residual is sufficiently small, the linear speedup property follows directly from the standard analysis of centralized SGD.
+We illustrate this alignment with two examples.